 - Does the site permit feedback from users and provide for responses to user feedback?

-- Does the site provide legislators the opportunity to share their message with citizens and/or the media?
+- Does the site provide legislators the opportunity to share their message with citizens and/or the media in an ethical manner?

 - Does the site provide information about legislators and their districts?

 - Does the site provide the user with easy access to identifying his or her legislative representative?